Farm Stands and The God of Mischief

 DSCN0235

-“Because I can…,” he quickly replied when I asked why he decided to build a castle in the middle of the Colorado forest.
-Then he launched into the government, organized religion and anything else that seemed to chap his hide.
+So what’s the motivation behind this medieval masterpiece?
+When I asked why he decided to build a castle in the middle of the Colorado forest, he quickly shot me a “Because I can.”
+He then launched himself into the government, organized religion and anything else that seemed to chap his hide.
 Jim Bishop will never, ever be accused of not being a passionate man.
-His hand-painted signs, alerting visitors of a person’s God-given rights, remind you how life can produce feelings and ensuing actions fiery as chili peppers.

 The road sure does lead to unseen and strange experiences.
 I feel lucky to have run into Jim Bishop and his project, gathering up new perspectives on what freedom really is and why we should use it (or not).
 As you climb towards the top of the castle, some of the openings in the tower walls are unchained and a serious hazard should you step too far.
 I’m assuming he’s hoping people will treat these spaces responsibly and not venture into areas they ought not to.
 Ironically, in doing just that, he’s created a towering example of just how precarious are freedom really is.